 To help you allocate your investment contributions, it helps to separate your goals into two broad categories: short term for events taking place within the next five years, and long term for events happening more than five years from now.

-For short term goals such as a dream wedding in two years, you can opt to save it as cash in a high-yield savings account, or choose an investment portfolio that’s more conservatively allocated if you want the potential of higher returns.
+For short term goals such as a dream wedding in two years, you can opt to park your funds in a cash management account like Syfe Cash+, which offers projected returns of 2.3% p.a.

 Conversely, if you are saving for your retirement in 20 years or more, a higher stock allocation will be better since you’ll be able to wait out any market volatility.
 Stock returns are typically positive as time horizons lengthen.
 In fact, over most 20-year time periods, the S&P 500 has posted positive returns for investors.